mapanet/NSE/docs/02_Import_INEGI_MG_2025_AGEB.md

 - Valid geometries
 - Complete CVEGEO
 - Urban/Rural scope
-- Population and Residences fields ready to be filled later
+- Population and Dwellings fields ready to be filled later

 It is used for:

-- Intersecting colonias with AGEB
+- Intersecting neighborhood (colonias) with AGEB geometries
 - Calculating area proportions
-- Weighting AMAI population by colonia
+- Weighting AMAI population by neighborhood (colonia)
 - Serving as the base for NSE calculation per Neighborhood (colonia)